Close

 • Read, speak and write English

-Provider eligibility has been expanded to include lawful permanent residents and family members:
+Provider eligibility includes lawful permanent residents and family members:

 • A lawful permanent resident is a foreign-born person who may permanently live and work in the U.S. but is not yet a U.S. citizen.
-For additional details about making this selection for care, see the IRS website.
+Talk with the DOD’s third party administrator for additional details about making this selection for care.

-Families will be responsible for finding their own in-home child care providers and may use the expanded child care service available through Military OneSource to search providers.
+Families are responsible for finding their own in-home child care providers and may use the expanded hourly child care service available through Military OneSource to search providers.

 To ensure family safety, the DOD will require in-home child care providers to successfully pass the following requirements for background checks: